microsoft/fabricrealtimelab/modules/module05a.md

 ## 1. Create a Synapse Data Warehouse in the Fabric workspace

 To get started, we'll first create the Synapse Data Warehouse in our workspace.
-There are two ways to do this: from the workspace, switch to the Data Warehouse persona (in the bottom left), and select the *Warehouse* button to create a new Synapse Data Warehouse.
+There are two ways to do this: from the workspace, switch to the Data Warehouse workload (in the bottom left), and select the *Warehouse* button to create a new Synapse Data Warehouse.

 ![Create Data Warehouse](../images/module05/createwarehouse-persona.png)